keijone/lammps/doc/src/fix_reaxc_species.rst

 character appears in *filepos*\ , then one file per snapshot is written at *posfreq* and the "\*" character is replaced with the timestep value.
 For example, AuO.pos.\* becomes AuO.pos.0, AuO.pos.1000, etc.

+The optional keyword *delete* can be used to delete molecules below the molecular weight cutoff *mwcutoff* once they have been in that state for longer than *TAVcutoff* timesteps.

 ----------